sathishc/flutter-amplify/README.md

 2. Amplify CLI

+3. Fluuter CLI and Android Studio with Emulator setup

-To install the Amplify cli, type the following
+To install the Amplify cli, type the following in your command shell

 ```bash
 npm install -g @aws-amplify/cli